All Episodes

 That is what we do.

-You know, the coronavirus response has been comprehensive on every single level in ways that will help us in the future.
+The coronavirus response has been comprehensive on every single level in ways that will help us in the future.

-That includes, for example, the president now, key decisions about closing the border with Canada, Mexico, the Defense Production Act, the Department of Housing and Urban Development stopping foreclosures, the Department of Labor, 100 million dollars dislocated worker grants.
+That includes, for example, the president now, key decisions about closing the border with Canada, Mexico, the Defense Production Act, the Department of Housing and Urban Development, stopping foreclosures, the Department of Labor, $100 million dislocated worker grants, White House working with the private sector to launch these websites.

-Uh, and it goes on and on.
+And it goes on and on.

-It's a whole of government response, including the travel restrictions, including expanding testing accessibility, including helping impacted businesses, uh, helping families and American workers.
+It's a whole of government response, including the travel restrictions, including expanding testing accessibility, including helping impacted businesses, helping families and American workers.

-So the only thing I ask Washington is don't waste our money.
+So the only thing I ask Washington is don't waste our money alarming the public and informing the public.

-These daily press conferences, I'm paying attention to.
+These daily press conferences I'm paying attention to.

 If you want more information, you can always go to coronavirus.gov.

-The task force has been uh available every single day to everybody in the media and the American people, and and we get to watch and watch these questions asked and see if they are solving the problems that pop up.
+And we'll get to watch and watch these questions asked and see if they are solving the problems that pop up.

-This is a whole on government response.
+This is a whole-on government response.

 Now, this is where we get into the more complicated part of the show.